-4. Closed-circuit television system

-1. The licensee must maintain a closed-circuit television (CCTV) system on the premises in accordance with the following requirements:

-- a. the system must record continuously from opening time until one hour after the premises is required to close (or, in the case of a premises that is not required to cease trading, continuously at all times), - b. recordings must be in digital format and at a minimum of ten (10) frames per second, - c. any recorded image must specify the time and date of the recorded image, - d. the system's cameras must cover the following areas: - i. all entry and exit points on the premises, - ii. the footpath immediately adjacent to the premises, and - iii. all publicly accessible areas (other than toilets) within the premises. - 2.
-The licensee must also: - a. keep all recordings made by the CCTV system for at least 30 days, - ensure that the CCTV system is accessible at all times the system is required to operate pursuant to clause 1(a), by at least one person able to access and fully operate the system, including downloading and producing recordings of CCTV footage, and - provide any recordings made by the system to a police officer or Liquor & Gaming NSW inspector within 24 hours of any request by the police officer or Liquor & Gaming NSW inspector to provide such recordings

-5. Plan of management condition

-The premises is to be operated at all times in accordance with the Plan of Management dated July 2022 as may be varied from time to time after consultation with NSW Police.
+Licence conditions to be imposed Licence condition details Closed-circuit television system The licensee must maintain a closed-circuit television (CCTV) system on the premises in accordance with the following requirements: (a) the system must record continuously from opening time until one hour after the premises is required to close (or, in the case of a premises that is not required to cease trading, continuously at all times), (b) recordings must be in digital format and at a minimum of ten (10) frames per second, (c) any recorded image must specify the time and date of the recorded image, (d) the system's cameras must cover the following areas: i. all entry and exit points on the premises, ii. the footpath immediately adjacent to the premises, and iii. all publicly accessible areas (other than toilets) within the premises.
+2) The licensee must also: (a) keep all recordings made by the CCTV system for at least 30 days, (b) ensure that the CCTV system is accessible at all times the system is required to operate pursuant to clause 1(a), by at least one person able to access and fully operate the system, including downloading and producing recordings of CCTV footage, and (c) provide any recordings made by the system to a police officer or Liquor & Gaming NSW inspector within 24 hours of any request by the police officer or Liquor & Gaming NSW inspector to provide such recordings Trial period for extended hours If the local consent authority does not approve the continuation of the trial period in the development consent after 12 May 2023 (or as may be extended from time to time), the trading hours of the premises will revert to 12:00pm to 10:00pm Monday to Sundays.
+A copy of the relevant development consent is to be kept on the premises and made available for inspection on the request of a police officer, council officer, Liquor & Gaming inspector, or any other person authorised by the Independent Liquor & Gaming Authority.
+Plan of management condition The premises is to be operated at all times in accordance with the Plan of Management dated 9 August 2022 as may be varied from time to time after consultation with NSW Police.
 A copy of the Plan of Management is to be kept on the premises and made available for inspection on the request of a police officer, council officer, Liquor & Gaming NSW inspector, or any other person authorised by the Independent Liquor and Gaming Authority.